cptdanko/angularStateMachine/README.md

 I will be writing a blog post soon which will put all the code here into perspective.

-The objective of this is to abstract the concept of a state in a template from the controller.
+The objective of this is to abstract the concept of template state from the controller.